 Where a losing registrant challenges the initial UDRP/URS decision by filing suit in a national court of mutual jurisdiction and the IGO that succeeded in its initial UDRP/URS complaint also succeeds in asserting jurisdictional immunity in that court, the decision rendered against the registrant in the predecessor UDRP or URS shall be set aside (i.e. invalidated).

-This option was suggested to mirror the situation where an IGO, instead of filing a UDRP or URS complaint, chooses to file a lawsuit in court.
+This option was suggested to align with the situation where an IGO, instead of filing a UDRP or URS complaint, chooses to file a lawsuit in court.
 In such an event, the IGO will not be entitled to any jurisdictional immunity (having elected to initiate the proceedings) and the court will proceed to decide the case on its merits.
-Similarly, where an IGO chooses to defend its immunity claim against a registrant in court and succeeds, the legal proceedings should be conducted as if the UDRP or URS determination was never made.

 Consensus Call Outcome: CONSENSUS (this is therefore the Working Group’s Consensus Recommendation #5 as noted above)